Checks for all types of travel

 However you travel, check before you leave for any delays or disruption.

-Driving: you may need extra documents
+You may need extra documents from 1 January 2021.

 Compensation if your travel is disrupted